linode/docs/docs/guides/development/python/python-data-types/index.md

 ### Numbers

-Python has three data types for numerical values: integers, float-point numbers, and complex numbers.
+Python has three data types for numerical values: integers, floating-point numbers, and complex numbers.

 Integers include only whole-value numbers, but they can be of any length, limited only by your system's memory.